andrew-farries/dotfiles/private_dot_config/nvim/README.md

 # Installation notes

 Next:
-* More treesitter textobjects
-  * you only did the first part (selection) - there is more:
-    * movements
-    * some kind of LSP interop to show a floating definition preview
 * Telescope
   * More setup - you only did an initial pass
 * nvim-autopairs via cmp